Who was Dawn Brooke Owens?

-Always an excellent student—she was valedictorian of her high school class… of two people, as she liked to point out—Brooke was an alumna of Embry-Riddle Aeronautical University and the International Space University.
+Always an excellent student – she was valedictorian of her high school class… though she was always quick to point out that there were only two students in her class! – Brooke was an alumna of Embry-Riddle Aeronautical University and the International Space University.
 Professionally, she worked at the NASA's Johnson Space Center’, the non-profit XPRIZE Foundation, the Federal Aviation Administration’s Office of Commercial Space Transportation, and the White House Office of Management and Budget.

 Brooke also committed herself to whole-hearted service.
 Supporting organizations such as AidChild and Mercy’s Village International, Brooke was passionate about making her world a better place by supporting children orphaned by the HIV/AIDS crisis, ending human trafficking, fighting poverty, and empowering girls and women.

 Outside of work and her philanthropic efforts, Brooke was a caring, warm, and adventurous spirit.
 She was an accomplished pilot, and spent many of her happiest moments flying.
 She found time to go kayaking, run triathlons, become a party DJ, perform at spoken word events, and a million other things.

 Brooke was the sort of person for whom no amount of time on this Earth would have been enough to do all that she wanted to do.
 Thankfully, she was also the sort of person who lived life to its fullest, and found joy in every moment.